What does it take to live a minimalist vegan lifestyle?

 4) Develop your MVV (minimum viable vegan) plan (30 mins)

-We suggest you become a minimum viable vegan and simply do things with the least resistance.
-In the early stages you need to hustle and scrap until you find your feet.
+We suggest you become a minimum viable vegan and do things with the least resistance.
+In the early stages, you need to hustle and scrap until you find your feet.

-We survived primarily on veggie wraps when we first became vegan and it saved us!
+We survived primarily on veggie wraps when we first became vegan, and it saved us!
 Now we hardly make wraps because we’ve learned how to make a variety of tasty plant-based recipes.
-In fact, we wrote a cookbook with 21 dead simple plant-based recipes that you can download for free.

 5) Develop a vegan food shopping guide (60 mins)